 Godin says that “the largest enemy of change and leadership isn’t a ‘no’.
 It’s a ‘not yet’.
 ‘Not yet’ is the safest, easiest way to forestall change.
 ‘Not yet’ gives the status quo a chance to regroup and put off the inevitable for just a little while longer.
 Change almost never fails because it’s too early.
 It almost always fails because it’s too late….There’s a small price for being too early, but a huge penalty for being too late.”
 There have been times in my life when the boat almost left and I was not on it.
 There was a time in North Vancouver when I had to make a tough decision that I personally hoped would just go away.
 I was stuck in the ‘not yets’.
 One of my friends sensed this and challenged me to not be a ‘maybe Ed’.
 When the time came eight and a half years ago, God gave me the courage to push through my ‘not yets’ and my ‘maybes’.
 The rest is history.

 Seth Godin teaches that every tribe needs leaders.
 Managers make widgets and create bureaucracies and factories.
 Leaders have followers and make change.
 The secret of leadership according to Godin is simple: “Do what you believe in.
 Paint a picture of the future.
 Go there.”
 One of my most palpable fears as a teenager is that I would end up stuck in a job that I would hate and have no way out of.
-In my thirty years as a clergyperson, I have often felt overwhelmed and inadequate for the task, but I have never regretted devoting my life to serving others as an Anglican priest.
+In my forty-three years as a clergyperson, I have often felt overwhelmed and inadequate for the task, but I have never regretted devoting my life to serving others as an Anglican priest.

 We live in a culture that worships size, buildings and money.
 Many of the Woodwards of yesterday have become the dinosaurs of today.
 No organization is immune, no matter what its numbers, facilities or financial resources.
 If we refuse to innovate, we choose to die.
 Remarkable visions and genuine insights, says Godin, are always met with resistance.
 And when you start to make progress, your efforts are met with even more resistance.
 The forces for mediocrity will align to stop you.
 Never give up.